penk/WeirdFlexButOk/README.md

 To place an order for the WeirdFlexButOk PCB:

 - Use the Gerber files in the [production/](production/) folder.
 - Optionally, you can utilize the [BOM](production/BOM.csv) and [CPL](production/CPL.csv) files with a PCBA service.
-All components are soldered to the bottom side of the board.
+All components (except RP2040-Zero) are soldered to the bottom side of the board.

 Make sure to select the following specs so the PCB can flex: